Let me introduce myself… My name is Jan Vandevelde, a highly motivated young man with a no-nonsense attitude.

 And then came the chance of a lifetime: the company wanted to replace their CRM-software!

 Because I had experience with a CRM implementation (Peoplesoft) at my previous company, my manager introduced me to the implementation team.
-As from the start I could make suggestions, give idea’s, discuss strategies and have them try to automate as many processes possible and they listened.
+From the start I could make suggestions, present idea’s, discuss strategies and have them try to automate as many processes as possible and they listened!
+I was heard 😉

 The choice was made that it would be Salesforce.com!

-During the rollout I was asked to train end-users in Belgium and France, while my colleagues trained end-users in Holland.
-We trained about 500 end-users from different departments and having completely different roles, functions and processes.
+During the rollout I was asked to train end-users in Belgium and France, while my colleagues trained end-users in the Netherlands.
+We trained about 700 end-users from different department, having completely different roles, functions and processes.
 That period was incredibly FUN!

 For four years I have been working with Salesforce.com, training and coaching end-users and in october 2013 I joined Corporate ICT to become a Salesforce Administrator and got Certified in april 2014.

 This is even more fun!
-Now, on top of training people on new features and developments, I get to play with the system!
-I’m behind the wheel (together with my colleague admin of course ;- who is also my coach and sparring partner)
+On top of training people on new features and developments, I got to play with the system!
+I was behind the wheel (together with my colleague admin of course ;- who was also my coach and sparring partner)

-I love this CRM so much, I keep playing with it in the evenings, on weekends, just to learn more about the platform and it’s possibilities.
+I loved this CRM so much, I kept playing with it in the evenings, on weekends, just to learn more about the platform and it’s possibilities.

 I was put on one of the first Salesforce CPQ projects since the acquisition of Steelbrick by Salesforce and had some practical experience when in april ’17 Salesforce launched the official Salesforce CPQ Specialist certification, so I went for it and became a Salesforce Certified CPQ Specialist in april 2017.